 ATTENTION!
-The Ihandling operations must be carried out by specialised and trained personnel.
+The handling operations must be carried out by specialised and trained personnel.
 If these operations are not carried out correctly, the residual risk for the burner to overturn and fall down still persists.
 To move the burner, use means suitable to support its weight (see paragraph "Technical specifications").
+The unpacked burner must be lifted and moved only by means of a fork lift truck.